Monday, March 9, 2015

-I.I.I. chief actuary Jim Lynch previews the Workers Compensation Research Institute’s (WCRI) Annual Issues & Research conference:
+I.I.I. chief actuary Jim Lynch reports from the Workers Compensation Research Institute (WCRI) annual conference: